-Florence Alexander was an average writer and nobody knew that better than London’s literary agents, most of whom had received at least one of her manuscripts, accompanied by a lavender-scented, stamped, addressed envelope.
-Undeterred, Florence had persisted until one day a young reader mistakenly stapled his orange Post-It note to the official rejection letter.
+Florence Alexander was an average writer widely rejected by London’s literary agents, most of whom had received at least one of her manuscripts, accompanied by a lavender-scented, stamped, addressed envelope.
+Undeterred, Florence persisted until one day a young reader mistakenly stapled his orange Post-It note to the official rejection letter.
 ‘This is the dullest three thousand words of drivel I ever read,’ he had scribbled next to his sketch of a matchstick man hanging from a noose.

 Whilst this stopped Florence from submitting her manuscripts, it didn’t deter her from writing.
 It couldn’t.
 Florence wrote out of need rather than conscious desire, increasingly under different pseudonyms.
 She filled drawers, notebooks and hard disks with novels, screenplays, poetry and short stories inspired by her early life in a pretty Cotswold village.

 Florence was an only child whose parents had miscommunicated with each other by means of sulking, shouting and giving each other the silent treatment.
 From a young age, Florence had done her best to avoid them both.
 Books had been her refuge – first reading them, later writing them.
 Nestled in corners of the garden, attic and her neighbour’s courtyard, which she accessed through a hole in the hedge, Florence wrote stories about people who were nice to each other.
 She was rescued aged eighteen, when a childless aunt left her an apartment near Sloane Square.
 Years later, with a teaching degree to her name, she was offered a job at a local prep school where she was to teach the international children of the wealthy.
 This environment suited Florence because nobody there asked awkward questions about how a teacher afforded a four-bedroom apartment in Cadogan Gardens.